lars-t-hansen/sint/MANUAL.md

 # sint User Manual

-`sint` is an evolving variant of Scheme, embedded in Go.
+`sint` is an evolving variant of R7RS-small Scheme, embedded in Go.
 Eventually it will have a Go FFI, regular expressions, and many other facilities.

 `sint` is not meant to be performant (yet), it is more important that it is easy to evolve and play with.

+`sint` is not meant to be all of R7RS-small, or to be completely compatible with it ever, but is meant to approach R7RS-small over time, to the extent possible.

 ## Deliberate restrictions to and incompatibilities with R7RS-small Scheme

-Numbers are only exact integers (math/big.Int) and inexact rationals (math/big.Float).
+Numbers are exact integers (math/big.Int) and inexact rationals (math/big.Float).

-`call-with-current-continuation` produces continuations that are one-shot, upward-only, and (eventually) only usable within the same goroutine.
+`call-with-current-continuation` produces continuations that are one-shot, upward-only, and only usable within the same goroutine.
 That is, these are strictly for same-thread nonlocal jumps.
 Many other uses of first-class continuations, eg generators and threads, can be implemented using goroutines.

-Strings are Go strings, ie, they are immutable byte-indexed byte arrays holding UTF8-encoded Unicode text.
+Strings are Go strings, ie, they are immutable byte arrays holding UTF8-encoded Unicode text, and indices into strings are byte indices, not character indices.
 Read more about this below.

 ## Strings

-`sint` strings are Go strings, ie, they are immutable byte slices containing UTF-8 encoded Unicode code points.

-Go strings can contain invalid encodings, not sure if we want that here.
-By restricting character values to valid Unicode and not allowing non-code point values in string literals, and by also checking that on input, we guarantee that there are no invalid code points.
-Not sure yet if that's worth it - experimenting.
-NOTE that substring and the substring forms of string-copy and string->list are able to start in the middle of an encoding and may thus produce garbage, or they must check that this does not happen.
-Ditto, string-ref may provide a byte index not at the start of a character.

-Thus our strings are immutable and weirdly indexed; ie, they are quite incompatible with standard Scheme strings.
-So the (unresolved) question is whether to call the type 'string' or use a new name, eg 'gstring' (bad), 'str' (why not?), 'gostring', and so on.
-For now, it is "string".
-Another alternative is to give the procedures that have new semantics new names.

-The library:

-These operate on characters and should be indistinguishable from the same-named functions in normal Scheme:
+`sint` strings are Go strings, ie, they are immutable byte slices containing UTF-8 encoded Unicode code points and possibly other values.
+They are indexed using byte indices, which means it's possible to index a string in the middle of a code point.  `sint` characters are however restricted to be valid code points always.  `sint` character accessors (actually most string operations, essentially anything that can't be an operation on byte slices) will throw if encountering an invalid encoding; non-character accessors `string=?`, `string>?`, `string>=?`, `string<?`, `string<=?`, `string-append` and `string-copy` in principle need not check that the encoding is valid and probably should not.

+Since strings are immutable, all the string update functions -- `string-set!`, `string-fill!`, and `string-copy!` -- are missing.

+### Whole-string operations

+The following operate on whole strings and have the same semantics as the same-named functions in R7RS Scheme, except that those that need to access individual characters will throw if encountering invalid code points, as noted above:

-(string char ...)
+* (string char ...)
-string?
+* string?
-make-string  ;; not very useful string=? string>? string>=? string<? string<=? string-ci=? string-ci>? string-ci>=? string-ci<? string-ci<=? string-append string-map string-for-each string->vector vector->string string->list (whole-string form) string->copy (whole-string form) list->string string-upcase string-downcase string-foldcase
+* make-string
+* string=?
+* string>?
+* string>=?
+* string<?
+* string<=?
+* string-ci=?
+* string-ci>?
+* string-ci>=?
+* string-ci<?
+* string-ci<=?
+* string-append
+* string-map
+* string-for-each
+* string->vector
+* vector->string
+* string->list (whole-string form)
+* string->copy (whole-string form)
+* list->string
+* string-upcase
+* string-downcase
+* string-foldcase

+### Byte-index operations

-These operates on byte indices and lengths and perhaps should have new names
+The following operate on byte indices and lengths and perhaps should have new names

-string-length - returns byte length string-ref - returns a decoded code point starting at the given byte index substring - returns a string if the byte indices are proper for full characters string-copy (substring form) - as for substring string->list (substring form) - as for substring
+* string-length - returns byte length
+* string-ref - returns a decoded code point starting at the given byte index AND the size in bytes of that code point's encoding
+* substring - returns a string if the byte indices are proper for full characters
+* string-copy (substring form) - as for substring
+* string->list (substring form) - as for substring

+### Mutators

-Mutators are missing:
+The mutators operators are missing:

-string-set!
+* string-set!
-string-copy!
+* string-copy!
-string-fill!
+* string-fill!

-It is likely we would want some new procedures, to compensate for immutability.
-Splicing, replacing, and searching are obvious.
-Decoding an UTF8 char at byte index ditto.
+### New procedures

+Not sure what we want here.
+We may want a `string-ref` that can report a decoding error rather than failing.
+We may want to surface some of the Go string operations (searching, replacing, slicing).